codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 Here are some examples of elements who have `display:inline;` by default.
 They are called inline elements: `<span>`, `<a>`, `<b>`, `<i>`, etc.

-The properties of inline elements are:
+The properties of an inline element are:

 - It will take the width of its content.
 - It will NOT begin on a new line by default.